jeremyrrose/record-collection/StepThree.md

 ...
 ```

-Now start your development server by typing `npm run dev`.
+Now you can start your development server by typing `npm run dev`.

 ## Set up routing
 We'll use Express router to handle routing, so let's make a directory for that and create our router file: